Nine Weeks in Paris

 Ari Shaffir

-An Apartment in The Latin Quarter in Paris
+An Apartment in the Latin Quarter in Paris

 As with most apartments in big cities, it looked perfect online.
 And like most apartments in big cities, it was far from perfect in the real world.

-The apartment was quite cold as it was just above a basement that seemed to have been dug out before the invention of the wheel.
+The apartment was quite cold, as it was just above a basement that seemed to have been dug out before the wheel was invented.
 It was located behind an old, noisy elevator, and the only window in the kitchen area had one layer of old glass and faced the property’s trash cans.
 The toilet was in what appeared to be a former closet with no sink.
 It was dark and moist, and one of the former inhabitants had definitely been a male cat!

 Or, in the words of a big city real estate agent, it had charm and atmosphere!

 The Monsters